google-research/scenic/README.md

 ## SOTA models and baselines in *Scenic*
-There some SOTA models and baselines in Scenic which were either developed using Scenic, or have been reimplemented in Scenic:
+There are some SOTA models and baselines in Scenic which were either developed using Scenic, or have been reimplemented in Scenic:

 Projects that were developed in Scenic or used it for their experiments: